 The African Space Council is charged with coordinating the activities of the African Space Agency, guiding continental space policymaking, resource allocation, and regulatory oversights, and managing African space industry stakeholders, including governments and international partners, to facilitate favourable partnerships in space science and technology.

-In this exclusive interview, Tidiane Ouattara, chairman of the Council – who has worked on the African Union Commission’s African Outer Space Programme and formerly served as an advisor to the president of the Canadian Space Agency – talks African space programmes, its influence on global science, satellites, and the business of space.
+In this exclusive interview, Tidiane Ouattara, chairman of the Council – who formerly served as an advisor to the president of the Canadian Space Agency – talks about African space programmes and the challenges that lie ahead.

 You head up the African Space Council, which will be officially inaugurated in Cairo in April 2025.
 How do you explain the creation of this institution?